phoenixframework/phoenix_live_dashboard/guides/metrics.md

   {:telemetry_metrics, "~> 0.4"},
 ```

-If you are generated your Phoenix app in version v1.5+, these dependencies will already be installed.
+If you generated your Phoenix app in version v1.5+, these dependencies will already be installed.
 You can also skip the next section.

 ### Define your telemetry module